Provided by:

 The circular diagram in Step 3 has four sections like a pie.
 Each section is a combination of two traits that can be described by the letters D, I, S and C. The main words that we use to describe each personality style are Dominant (D), Inspiring (I), Supportive (S) and Cautious (C) as shown below.

 Each Person is a UNIQUE BLEND of ALL FOUR traits.
 Your assessment shows that your personality blend is: "D/IC."
-You will learn more about your "D/IC" blend in your 41 Financial - Your Mind, Your Money Report.
+You will learn more about your "D/IC" blend in your Financial Personality Report.

 |